 A Perth toddler has survived a deadly bacterial infection, thanks to the extraordinary efforts of medical staff to save not just his life but also his limbs.

-The parents of two-year-old Robbie Buchan have told of his amazing survival fromafter developing when he was just five months old.
+The parents of two-year-old Robbie Buchan have told of his amazing survival from septicaemia after developing meningococcal disease when he was just five months old.

 In a world-first experiment, Perth doctors painstakingly salvaged living tissue from his dying arms and legs, delaying amputation surgery for more than a year to retain as much of his arms and legs as possible.